williamblair333/usb_ch340_relay_control/README.md

 This script is intended to do the following:

 Connect to specified USB CH340 COM Port and modify its relay using a file.
-The file will switch the relay state on a timer in seconds supplied in the file the script will loop through the file until EOF.
+The file will switch the relay state on a timer in seconds supplied in the file.
+The script will loop until EOF.

 TODO:  Add parser so we can input all variables on the commandline
 TODO:  Add OS detection and integrate Linux functionality